andylomas/picam_server/README.md

 # PiCamServer

 Example of a webserver using Python to take pictures on a Raspberry Pi connected over a network.
-Uses the aiohttp and socketio Pthon modules.
+Uses the aiohttp and socketio Python modules.

 A p5.js sketch is used to create a simple web app to send messages to the server to take pictures, request the images from the server, and display them in a browser.